Lux3n-git/Recipe-GUI-for-Minecraft-server-wikis/README.md

-# Minecraft WIki Recipe GUI
+# Minecraft Server WIki Recipe GUI
 Hello and welcome to the Recipe-GUI-for-Minecraft-server-wikis repository!
 This repository includes everything you need to import the GUI into your wiki.
 This GUI is most recommended for FANDOM wikis but other wikis would need to have the Scribunto extension: https://www.mediawiki.org/wiki/Extension:Scribunto